Connect with others who understand.

 Written by Bora Lee, Ph.D.

-Updated on January 2, 2024
+Updated on January 17, 2025

-1. You Have Fluttering Heartbeats
+1. You Have a Fluttering Heartbeat

-One member shared, “I have heart problems as a result of lupus.
+One MyLupusTeam member shared, “I have heart problems as a result of lupus.
 I was having trouble breathing, and my doctor ordered a cardiac MRI with contrast, which showed inflammation around the lining of the heart.
 It’s called pericarditis.”

 Another member said, “I have been diagnosed with Libman-Sacks endocarditis.
 Lupus is attacking my mitral valve.”

 The most common heart problem people with SLE experience is atherosclerosis, the buildup of fats, cholesterol, and other substances on the artery walls.
 This buildup can block blood flow to many parts of the body.
-If there’s a rupture, it can lead to blood clots — which can cause heart attack and stroke.
+If there’s a rupture, it can lead to blood clots, which can cause heart attack and stroke.

 Inflammation caused by lupus can also affect the muscles of different parts of the heart, resulting in several heart conditions.